MikeyBurkman/node-template/README.md

 * sample lib folder

 ## Running on an existing project
 If you run this on an existing project, it will only copy  the files that don't already exist.
-In the case of package.json and .eslintrc, it will only copy properties that don't already exist in the respective files.
-For instance, it will only copy any `script` commands that aren't already in the existing package.json file.
+In the case of `package.json` and `.eslintrc`, it will only copy properties that don't already exist in the respective files.
+For instance, it will only copy any `scripts` commands that aren't already in the existing `package.json` file.
 It will not overwrite anything, nor will it delete anything.